infinitystar78/NVLP-Exercise/README.md

 * Introduce presenters to allow dependency injection of values into viewcontrollers to improve testability.
 * Format charts to improve readability.
 * Basic UI tests.
+* Investigate what delimiters are being used by the events, as they seem to be non standard, which is why a fork of the event data parser has been used.
+Perhaps use websockets instead but needs to be aligned with the logic behind using SSE.